samanzamani/PersianDate/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-PersianDate-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/6141)
 [![Method and size](https://img.shields.io/badge/Methods%20and%20size-100%20|%2011%20KB-e91e63.svg)](http://www.methodscount.com/?lib=com.github.samanzamani.persiandate%3APersianDate%3A0.1)

-# Short about stable version
-After 4 years (since 2017) and more than 8 versions of this library, I believe that this is the stable version of this library.
- Note that there is some bug in the core function and I prefer to use 2 methods from [jdf](https://jdf.scr.ir/) library.
- The stable version includes some new features and bugs fixed that I will talk about more in the wiki part.
- Special Thanks to all contributors and reporters.

 # Install
 ## Gradle
 Step 1.Add it in your root build.gradle at the end of repositories: